Configuration Entry

 Finish

-Unfinish This enables you to change the configuration and clears the Complete check box.
+Unfinish Changes the configuration and clears the Completed check box.

 Form Elements